Routing

 Routing Algorithms

 Algorithms to compute the best path in a network.
+Best path depends on context and the entity making the decision.

-A routing algorithm should provide:
+A routing algorithm must provide:

 • Correctness